profwhitwu/CIS129Week10Homework/README.md

 `Thank you for using this simple calculator!`

+Be sure to keep running the application until the user terminates the program by selecting "n" for no when being asked if they want to enter another expression.

 ### Validation
 It is possible our users might enter invalid characters, so we need to validate input prior to running our equation.
 Below is a list of operators we will support for this app: